MTrab/stromligning/README.md

 The integration automatically recognises tariff settings from the Home Assistant home location coordinates and allows you to select your electricity vendor.

-## Known limitations/bugs
-* Additional templates are currently not working, even though it's possible to insert, it is __NOT__ taken into account in the final price

 ## Table of Content

 [**Installation**](#installation)